 Myth 13 – cracking your knuckles will give you Arthritis : Fortunately, this isn’t true either.
 Cracking your knuckles may annoy the people around you, but even people who have done it frequently for many years are not more likely to develop arthritis than those who don’t.

 Myth 14 – Being stressed will give you high blood pressure : Stress doesn’t play a large role in chronic high blood pressure.
-Acute stress can temporarily increase blood pressure, but overall it’s not a main cause of hypertension.
-Things like genetics, smoking, and a bad diet are much bigger factors.
+Acute stress can temporarily increase blood pressure, but overall it’s not the main cause of hypertension.
+Things like genetics, smoking, and a bad diet is much bigger factors.